 Why is kicking so important for a great freestyle stroke

 It’s important to understand that your kick is more than just a short break for your shoulders and arms.
-Too often swimmers neglect their kick because it’s too exhausting to train, because it’s not important, or simply because they are not good at it.
+Too often swimmers neglect their kick because it’s too exhausting to train because it’s not important, or simply because they are not good at it.
 But a great freestyle kick brings many benefits for your entire freestyle stroke with it.

 With a strong freestyle kick comes added propulsion for your entire freestyle stroke.
 The equation here is very simple – the faster your freestyle kick, the higher your added propulsion, the faster your freestyle stroke.

 A great freestyle kick also gives you a great water position.
 By kicking faster and more efficiently, your hips and torso will be higher on the water surface and you will face less water resistance while swimming.
-Especially for sprinters a higher body position in the water can be a game changer to their entire sprint stroke.
+Especially for sprinters, a higher body position in the water can be a game-changer to their entire sprint stroke.
 To read more about a great freestyle streamline, check out our Top 2 Freestyle Streamline Secrets, revealed article.

 Swimmers often complain about losing their rhythm.
 With a strong and constant freestyle kick, you will have no problem keeping your stroke together and swimming with a balanced freestyle stroke.
 A strong freestyle kick helps you maintain a great rhythm while swimming freestyle.

-A great kick also ads power to your hip rotation and thus helps you drive your arms forward and pull backwards again.
+A great kick also adds power to your hip rotation and thus helps you drive your arms forward and pull backward again.
 A great kick increases the strength of your catch and helps you swim freestyle with a more dynamic arm pull.
 To learn more about a powerful catch and drill phase for your freestyle stroke, check out our 4 Foolproof Freestyle Catch and Pull Drills article.